NETWAYS/check_sip_call/README.md

    Seconds before plugin times out (default: 15)
  -v, --verbose
-   Show details for command-line debugging (can repeat up to 3 times) -t, --timeout=seconds
+   Show details for command-line debugging (can repeat up to 3 times)
-   Timeout for the talking part of the call (Default: 30)
 ```

 ## Examples